luohancfd/CFCFD-NG/doc/sphinx/photaura.rst

   $ cd $HOME/cfcfd3/lib/photaura/test
   $ ./run_test.sh

-This will run some simple calculations with the librad2 module that tests the basic features of a Photaura spectral model.
+This will run some simple calculations with the radpy module that tests the basic features of a Photaura spectral model.

 Python input script